vestergaardj/sqlbits-adib/5-FirstDataFLow_enriched.md

     - Select appropritate subscription (housing the storage account)
     - Select Storage Account Name
     - Click *Create*
+-   Click: the arrow to the far right, next to the folder.
+-   Select: From root
+-   Browse until you see the csv files.
+-   Click: OK
--   FilePath: data/raw/crime
+-   FilePath: data/
+-   Check: "First row as header"
 -   Click *OK*
--   Click *Open*
--   Check: "First row as header"

-Navigate back to data flow tab
+Navigate back to data flow tab (select the source you just created)

 On Source settings, set Sampling = Enable